NKPR Inc: Business

-NKPR is a private firm owned by the founder and president Natasha Koifman.

 In 2012, NKPR was ranked number 78 in the PROFIT/Chatelaine W100 ranking and award program, which celebrates the largest firms owned and operated by women.
 Natasha was also selected as one of BIZBASH's 66 Most Innovative Event Pros in 2012.
 In 2013 Natasha was named Canada's most influential public relations professional on Twitter and NKPR placed number 34 amongst Canada's fastest-growing marketing services & media companies in the 2013 Profit 500 industry rankings.
 In 2015, Natasha Koifman was awarded the WXN Canada's Most Powerful Women: Top 100 Award in the CIBC Entrepreneurs category.
 In 2017, Natasha Koifman was recognized again by WXN Canada's Most Powerful Women: Top 100 Award this time in the CIBC Trailblazers & Trendsetters category.

-Natasha Koifman has a regular column in the Huffington Post, co-hosts a weekly podcast with Taylor Kaye called The F Words and provides regular commentary on Entertainment Tonight.
-As one of the first tastemakers to be featured on the internationally renowned fashion platform The Coveteur, her signature high-style aesthetic and business savvy have been profiled in leading publications including Marie Claire, FASHION, the Globe and Mail, National Post, Canadian Living and Chatelaine.
+Natasha Koifman wrote several pieces for the Huffington Post in 2016-17.As one of the first tastemakers to be featured on the fashion platform The Coveteur, she has been profiled in leading publications including Marie Claire, FASHION, the Globe and Mail, National Post, Canadian Living and Chatelaine.

 In July 2021, Natasha Koifman became the first North American publicist to license her name to a condominium.
 Natasha The Residences is a 47-storey high-rise located at 263 Adelaide St. W. in Toronto's cultural district steps from where Natasha opened the first NKPR office in 2002.
 Presented by luxury builder, Lanterra Developments and designed in collaboration with Studio Munge, the building's fashion-forward design looks, feels and behaves like Natasha's private Toronto residence and is targeted to sophisticated urbanites looking for an integrated space in which they could live, work and play.